sliterok/pytti-ebsynth/README.md

 # Description

-This is a set of tools to make smooth videos with pytti without wasting your time to render frames that you don't really need
+This is a set of tools to make smooth videos with pytti without wasting your time to render frames that you don't really need.
+Example can be found [here](https://sliterok.github.io/pytti-ebsynth/).

 # Requirements